Brandon Ramirez, Adam Fuller

 Edge & Node’s initial product is The Graph, an indexing protocol for querying networks like Ethereum and IPFS, which ensures open data is always available and easy to access.
 The Graph is used by thousands of protocols and dapps including Uniswap, Livepeer, Aave, Decentraland, and more.
 Edge & Node also launched Everest, a decentralized registry with the mission to catalyze the shift to web3, facilitating community-driven curation of projects providing ongoing utility to the crypto space.

-E&N is hiring a Product Manager for the Graph Explorer and the Subgraph Studio.
+E&N is hiring a Senior Product Manager for the Graph Explorer and the Subgraph Studio.
 The Graph Explorer is a portal to the decentralized network, giving all participants the ability to discover, understand and interact with the protocol.
 The Studio is the home of Subgraph Developers on the decentralized network, letting them publish, manage and query their subgraphs, handling billing and API key management.

 You love data visualization, bringing legibility and clarity to every user experience.
 You can reason clearly from first principles, but you are also practical and pragmatic, based on what you see in the data, and on the ground.
 You are a natural collaborator, making plans with designers and engineers, and then working together to make them happen.
 You might have built SaaS or developer tools before.